-North Carolina Child Support Calculator (2025)
+North Carolina (NC) Child Support Calculator 2026

 Estimate your North Carolina child support obligation using the Income Shares model.
 NC uses Worksheet A for primary custody and Worksheet B for joint (shared) custody based on combined adjusted gross income.

-Worksheet A / B Free & Instant 2025 Guidelines
+Worksheet A / B Free & Instant 2026 Guidelines

-Updated 2025 — North Carolina NC Guidelines
+Updated 2026 — North Carolina NC Guidelines

 North Carolina Child Support Calculator